Pharmacoeconomics and its implication on priority-setting for essential medicines in Tanzania: a systematic review

 Use of pharmacoeconomic data from other settings

-.
+With only a few pharmacoeconomic analysis studies available for decision-makers in Tanzania, one is tempted to deploy economic evidences from studies conducted elsewhere.
+Cost-effectiveness studies are context specific and generalizations must always be done with great caution.
 For example, healthcare costs depend on factors such as the structure and functioning of the healthcare systems, availability of healthcare resources and pricing mechanisms, which can vary from one setting to another.
 Effectiveness of drug therapies on the other hand depends on their utilization and performance in the real life conditions.
 Utilization of a drug depends on its acceptability and perceived side effects among the users.
 Therefore, before cost-effectiveness results from one setting can be applied to inform decision making in other settings, the relevance of such context specific factors should be evaluated by considering the impact of the differences on the results and conclusions.
 In well designed and well reported studies, such assessments can be accommodated with sensitivity and scenario analyses.
 We have seen that pharmacoeconomic studies conducted locally are scarce; therefore we argue that decision-makers in Tanzania sometimes can make use of pharmacoeconomic data available from similar African countries.
 However when the differences in context specific factors are large, or when the sensitivity of the results are insufficiently explored, such generalizations should not be made.

 Limitations of the study